davidgohel/ggiraph/cran-comments.md

 ## Reverse dependencies

-There are no new issue related to ggiraph.
+There is a new issue related to ggiraph with package 'vlda' because `ggiraphOutput()` has been deprecated in favor of `girafeOutput()`.
+Author of 'vlda' was notified almost a year ago that this function would be deprecated (https://github.com/pnuwon/vlda/issues/1).